We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Diagnosis and treatment will depend on your symptoms and the severity of your ulcer.
 To diagnose a stomach ulcer, your doctor will review your medical history along with your symptoms and any prescription or over-the-counter medications you’re taking.

 To rule out H. pylori infection, a blood, stool, or breath test may be ordered.
 With a breath test, you’ll be instructed to drink a clear liquid and breathe into a bag, which is then sealed.
 If H. pylori is present, the breath sample will contain higher-than-normal levels of carbon dioxide.

 Other tests and procedures used to diagnose stomach ulcers include:

-- barium enema: a thick white liquid (barium) that coats your upper gastrointestinal tract and helps your doctor see your stomach and small intestine show up on X-rays
+- barium swallow: a thick white liquid (barium) that coats your upper gastrointestinal tract and helps your doctor see your stomach and small intestine show up on X-rays

 - Endoscopic biopsy: A piece of stomach tissue is removed so it can be analyzed in a lab.

 Explore the interactive 3-D diagram below to learn more about stomach ulcers.

 Treatment will vary depending on the cause of your ulcer.
 Most ulcers can be treated with a prescription from your doctor, but in rare cases, surgery may be required.